sillypoise/ds-algo/README.md

 # Data Structures and Algorithms

-This is a repo with sub-modules containing various data structure and algorithm questions and solutions in various programming languages
+A personal repo used to store answers to different data-structures and algorithm prompts.

+I try to revisit problems I have found solutions for, add new problems and add solutions in different langauges.
+It serves as a place to not only store solutions but problems themselves.

+As of now it's mostly TypeScript solutions.
+But slowly try to add new languages.